Babdeco224/qwiklabs-training-content/labs/BDMLFUND-InteractCloudStorage/instructions/en.md

     ```bash
     gsutil cp earthquakes.* gs://<YOUR-BUCKET>/earthquakes/
+    gsutil cp earthquakes.* gs://future-enigma-33471/earthquakes/  => allow us to copy all our earthquakes files in the objects called __earthquakes__ in our bucket

     ```

 2. In the GCP Console, click the bucket name and notice there are three new files present in the __earthquakes__ folder (click __Refresh__ if necessary).